 These are conditions anyone may face after being in an accident in Atlanta.
-It doesn’t matter how strong or capable you are—everyone is human, and emotional damages are real and valid.
+It doesn’t matter how strong or capable you are, everyone is human, and emotional damages are real and valid.
 Claiming mental anguish in your injury claim does not signal weakness.
-You deserve compensation for all damages so you can begin to recover and move on from the accident.
+You deserve compensation for all damages so that you can begin to recover and move on from the accident.

-If you’re unsure whether your condition is considered mental anguish, call an Atlanta car accident lawyer.
+Talk to a Atlanta personal injury lawyer if you’re unsure whether your condition is considered mental anguish.
 They can help you understand how your suffering fits into your injury claim and how to prove your damages beyond doubt.

-How Mental Anguish Is Calculated in an Atlanta Injury Claim
+How Mental Anguish Gets Calculated in an Atlanta Injury Claim